Gold Coast Film Festival: History

 Modelled on the Brussels International Festival of Fantasy Film, the festival began with a focus on fantasy and Science fiction films.
 The first festival took place in August 2002, under the direction of Casey Marshall Siemer, with Oscar-winning visual effects specialist John Cox as patron.
 The early festivals were known as Gold Coast Film Fantastic, and ran for four days in Robina.
 The inaugural event screened 21 films and included a Peter Jackson retrospective.
 The third festival, which ran for a few days only, from 5 to 8 August 2004, took place at Robina.

 Sometime between late 2009 and January 2011, the festival expanded its focus and changed its name to Gold Coast Film Festival.
 The 2011 event was staged at Birch Carroll and Coyle Cinemas, Southport.

 In 2013 the Gold Coast Film Festival supported Australia's first online video maker award ceremony, the Australian Webstream Awards, and is supported by ABC Gold Coast.
 Past director Mitch Ziems helped open the ceremony that took place at the Metro Arts Theatre in Brisbane, Queensland on 16 November 2013.

 In 2014, under director Kylie Pascoe, the festival broadened its focus in terms of genre, and also started showing more international films.
 At that time the Gold Coast Film festival had a cultural partnership with Supanova Pop Culture Expo and QPOW! as a part of the Gold Coast's pop culture heritage.

 The festival became known for its support of gender equality in the Australian screen industry in 2016, and in 2018 was the venue for the launch of Women in Film and Television (WIFT) Australia.

 The 15th annual Gold Coast Film Festival ran from Wednesday 19 April – Sunday 30 April 2017 at venues across the Gold Coast.
 For the first time in its 15-year history, the Gold Coast Film Festival 2017 accepted submissions for feature films to screen at the event.
 In this year, with the support of Screen Queensland, GCFF became one of seven festivals to become a feature film qualifier for AACTA Awards.

 Lucy Fisher was CEO and director of the festival from 2015 until the end of 2020.

 In 2021, Aimée Lindorff was director.
+In this year, Gold Coast Film Festival delivered the first hybrid iteration of the Festival.